About

 • Core Values Awards

 Concordia Prep launched a program this year to celebrate students who exhibit outstanding characteristics of Concordia Prep's core values: faith, service, integrity, leadership, and community.
 Each quarter the school celebrated one winner in the Upper School from each of the five core values and two winners from any of the core values in the Middle School.
-The first set of Core Value Awardees are: Middle School awardees: Faith – Grace Johnson, and Service – Landry Evans.
+The first set of Core Value Awardees were: Middle School awardees: Faith – Grace Johnson, and Service – Landry Evans.
 Back Row, Upper School awardees: Community – Simone Tyson, Integrity – Ellie Stout, Faith – Caleb Centreras, Leadership – Cameron Gross, and Service – Rodney White.

 • Trip to Broadway

 In early December, 55 CPS students and chaperones attended a one-day trip to Broadway to participate in masterclasses led by Broadway professionals and to see the musical & Juliet.
-Students who attended the Broadway Bound workshop also received a behind-the-scenes look at life as a Broadway performer.
+Students who participated in the Broadway Bound workshop also received a behind-the-scenes look at life as a Broadway performer.
 John Patrick Hayden, a professional fight choreographer who has numerous Broadway/TV/Film/Commercial credits, led other students in The Stage Combat workshop through safe, simulated combat techniques used on stage and in film.

 • A Concordia Christmas

 Christmas was in the air in early December – A Concordia Christmas had an excellent turnout with over 20 vendors, the annual Cookie Walk, Winter Art Show, and music from small group vocal and instrumental ensembles.
-Many thanks to the parent and student volunteers whose efforts helped raise funds for the music and theatre arts at Concordia Prep.
+Many thanks to the parent and student volunteers whose efforts helped raise funds for the music and theatre arts programs at Concordia Prep.

 • Middle School One-Act Play